ergoplatform/ergo/papers/emission.md

 }
 ```

-When a voting epoch with *90+%* support (blocks with a vote for increasing parameter #8, which holds transaction
+When a voting epoch with 888 out of 1024 blocks support (blocks with a vote for increasing parameter #8, which holds transaction
-output cost) will take place before activation height, EIP-27 locks in and will be activated on activation height.
+output cost) will take place before activation height, EIP-27 locks in and will be activated at activation height.

 Activation Details
 ------------------